In this article, you will learn how to manage leads on your Workiz account.

 Adding an estimate

-After visiting the service address and getting a sense of what the job will cost, you can create an estimate to send to your client.
-You can select Actions > Add estimate to link an estimate to this lead.
+After visiting the service address and getting a sense of what the job will cost, you can create a new estimate or load a proposal template to send to your client.

 Converting a lead to a job